brunosan/brunosan.eu/_posts/blog/2013-04-08-apple-patent-protects-screen.md

 <!--more-->
   Today I was attending a talk by [Mark P Mills](http://www.forbes.com/sites/markpmills/) on Patent Law at the Notre Dame Law School.
-He mentioned that Apple had just patented a way to prevent shattered iPhone screens, but he didn´t go until the details, just that he thought it was difficult.
+He mentioned that Apple had just patented a way to prevent shattered iPhone screens, but he didn´t go to the details, just that he thought it was difficult.

 Apple indeed [has a patent to protect the hard